magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 ## **IV.
 Art and Capital, Uneasy Allies**

 If I were a performer, I suspect I’d be happier in New York than Los Angeles.
 But that, too, might be projection.
 The cities themselves are not opposites—just different dialects of the same hunger.

+For years, I treated those dialects as rivals: the purity of creation versus the practicality of production, expression versus survival.
+I thought I had to choose between them—to be either the dreamer who refused to compromise, or the pragmatist who played by the rules.
+It felt like a war fought between my two hands, each trying to prove the other unnecessary.

+Then, one day, I realised something quiet but decisive: the hands could work together.
+The left could shape what the right could build.
+The art I made didn’t have to be pure to be honest, nor commercial to be seen.
+Creation and ambition were never enemies; I had simply mistaken collaboration for surrender.

 A small play, if it succeeds, may one day become a film.
 That’s not corruption; it’s evolution.
-Art, like water, changes shape according to its container.
+Art, like water, takes the shape of whatever holds it.
+Sometimes that container is a stage, sometimes a screen, sometimes the brief space between two people who understand each other.

-Collaboration, compromise—these are not betrayals but necessities.
+Collaboration and compromise—these are not betrayals but bridges.
 A monologue with no audience is not art; it’s a man muttering to himself on a Melbourne tram.

 Every artist must negotiate with the world.
-Some deals work; some don’t.
-The trick is to find the ecosystem where your voice can breathe.
+Some deals work, some don’t.
+But I’ve come to believe the real trick is not to win the negotiation—it’s to keep your voice breathing inside it.

 ---